Public Governance, Performance and Accountability Rule 2014 section 16EA(c)

 Case studies

-Where performance measures are based on case studies or survey results, entities should ensure that measures are supported by clear methodology that explains the basis for selecting case studies and identifies how surveys will be conducted.
+Where case studies are used within a performance measure (that is, used to measure an entity's performance), entities should ensure that the performance measures are supported by a clear methodology that explains the basis for selecting case studies.

 Case studies selected ‘after the fact’ (that is, after a particular activity has begun or has been completed, or after the entity’s period for performance has ended) introduce the potential for bias.